-In fiscal 2015, Advantest's Semiconductor and Component Test System Segment focused on stimulating customer's motivation to invest despite worsening market conditions by launching new products for memory and non-memory semiconductors and our Mechatronics System and Services, Support and Others Segments also sought to increase net sales with strategies such as obtaining new customers in growth sectors.
-As a result, Advantest's net sales in fiscal 2015 decreased by 1.0%, as compared to fiscal 2014, to \(\frac{1}{2}\)11 million.
-Net income attributable to owners of the parent was ¥6,694 million, mainly due to an increase in costs denominated in foreign currency due to the continuing depreciation of the yen.
-Advantest sought to improve performance, with a focus on capturing new demand from the memory sector, where customers are now highly motivated to invest.
+In fiscal 2016, Advantest sought to improve performance, with a focus on capturing new demand from the memory sector, where customers are now highly motivated to invest.
 As a result, Advantest's net sales in fiscal 2016 decreased by 3.8%, as compared to fiscal 2015, to ¥155,916 million in spite of appreciation of the yen.
 Net income attributable to owners of the parent was ¥14,201 million, mainly due to a more profitable sales mix and an increase of deferred tax assets in comparison to the previous fiscal year.
 Advantest worked to capture demand for test equipment for memory semiconductors and automotive semiconductors, both of which have shown remarkable growth, as well as to boost sales of peripheral devices for semiconductor testing.
 Advantest also took steps to increase production capacity in order to keep up with the steep increase in demand.
-As a result, Advantest's net sales in fiscal 2017 increased by 32.9%, as compared to fiscal 2016, to \(\xi\)207,223 million.
+As a result, Advantest's net sales in fiscal 2017 increased by 32.9%, as compared to fiscal 2016, to ¥207,223 million.
 Gross margin was below that of the last fiscal year due to factors such as a lower proportion of highly profitable products in our product mix, and the recording of write-down to inventories in nanotechnology.
 Nonetheless, Net income attributable to owners of the parent was ¥18,103 million due to our efforts to improve operational efficiency.
+Advantest expanded its market share by demonstrating its strength as a manufacturer with the most comprehensive product portfolio in the semiconductor test equipment industry and capturing demand for new products from a broad range of customers.
+As a result, Advantest's net sales in fiscal 2018 increased by 36.3%, as compared to fiscal 2017, to \(\frac{4}{2}\)82,456 million.
+Net income attributable to owners of the parent was \\$56,993 million due to a one-off profit of \\$3.5 billion including ¥2,530 million associated with the transfer of a portion of the defined benefit pension plan for the employees of Advantest Corporation and its subsidiaries in Japan to a defined contribution pension plan.

 Advantest believes that its results are significantly affected by the significant volatility in demand in the semiconductor industry.
-If there is a significant downturn in the semiconductor industry or if the prices decline as a result of over-supply of semiconductors, semiconductor manufacturers' earnings could deteriorate, resulting in their restraint towards capital expenditures, and Advantest's financial condition and results of operations will be adversely affected.
+If there is a significant downturn in the semiconductor industry, Advantest's financial condition and results of operations will be adversely affected.